Beef

 2. Season and Sear the Shanks

-Season shanks generously with Lucky Cajun Black Beard's Smoke.
+Season shanks generously with fresh ground Black Beard's Smoke — you'll catch the smoke and heat lifting off the meat before it even hits the fat.
 Sear both sides in the bacon fat until deeply browned.
 Use a pot around one-gallon size — not oversized.
 A pot too large spreads the liquid too thin and produces a flat, watery braise.

 Once browned remove shanks and set aside.